DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The system adds a default highest level preparation for the specimen.

 #.
-The collection manager identifies (enters or generate an ID-number for) the
+The collection manager identifies (enters or generates an ID-number for) the
    specimen.

 #.
 The collection manager enters relevant information about the specimen and